 Growing from Seed: After soaking your hame seeds overnight (2-3 days for refrigerator-stored seeds), sow them using Method One.
 They should begin sprouting in about a month.
 Transfer the seedlings to individual pots after they have 2-4 true leaves.

 Unfortunately, hame seedlings are a pest magnet.
 Scale insects have been my most common infestation, but broad mites, aphids, and mealybugs also attack the seedlings.
 Rather than treating the infestations after they occur, I use a regular schedule of alternately spraying my seedlings with horticultural oil or sulfur every month (i.e., first month oil, second month sulfur, third month oil, ...) to ward off these pests.
-While I have read that spraying plants with horticultural oil and sulfur can cause leaf burn or worse, I have not see this happen with my hame seedlings (unless the leaves were already heavily infested with a pest); it seems the one month timing is enough separation to prevent a negative interaction between these two pesticides.
+While I have read that spraying plants with horticultural oil and sulfur can cause leaf burn or worse, I have not seen this happen with my hame seedlings (unless the leaves were already heavily infested with a pest); it seems the one-month timing is enough separation to prevent a negative interaction between these two pesticides.

 With pests under control, your hame seedlings should grow quickly and be 12-18 inches tall in about six months.
 You can then start scouting for a place to plant them in your garden.